Johnston High School

 Johnston High School is a public secondary school located in Johnston, Iowa.
 It is part of the Johnston Community School District.
-The school serves approximately 1,600 students in grades 10 through 12.
+The school serves approximately 1,800 students in grades 10 through 12.
 Freshman students attend Johnston Middle School.

 Athletics

 Johnston High School's Iowa High School Athletic Association sanctioned teams include baseball, men's and women's basketball, bowling, men's and women's cross country, football, men's and women's golf, men's and women's soccer, women's softball, men's and women's swimming, dance team, cheer, men's and women's tennis, men's and women's track and field, women's volleyball and wrestling.
+The Johnston Dragons' soccer program won their first Iowa State 4A Championship in 2023, and repeated the feat in 2024 after star Junior, Isaiah LaMark, announced his transfer from Theodore Roosevelt High School.

+Johnston’s first ever state championship win was for boys cross country in 1971.
+At the time, Johnston was part of the C class for cross country athletics.
+They won with a score of 42.